Mendoncaa/LAPR2/docs/sprintA/us008/01.requirements-engineering/Readme.md

-# US002 - Register a job.
+# US008 - List the vehicles needing the check-up.